lzim/mtl/red/part1/part1_learner/mtl_red_part_1_see.md

 [![image](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_home_page_clinic_selection.gif?raw=true)](#DontLink)

 **Tips & Tricks**
-- **To query patient and clinic level data using the data_ui, you will need LSV permissions.** To check which facilities you have LSV access for, click [here](https://vaww.pbi.cdw.va.gov/PBIRS/Pages/ReportViewer.aspx?/GPE/PBM_AD/SSRS/LSVAccessVerification) to access the document through VA intranet.
+- **To pull patient and clinic level data, you need LSV permissions.** Check which facilities you have LSV access for [here](https://vaww.pbi.cdw.va.gov/PBIRS/Pages/ReportViewer.aspx?/GPE/PBM_AD/SSRS/LSVAccessVerification) through VA intranet.
    - Clinical Resource Hub Providers are granted to multiple local server access.
 - **If you don't have access to facilities that you believe you should, please verify:**
    1. CPRS access/permissions at your station (i.e COR tab access for CPRS).
    2. Your network username recorded in VistA.
 To have your network username recording in VistA, please follow the instructions outlined [here](https://dvagov.sharepoint.com/sites/oitbislstaff/FieldOpsAndDataServices/fr/SitePages/CPRS_NetworkUserName.aspx) through VA intranet.
-- Include past cpull Active clinics only, select 'Yes' in "Is An Active Clinic?" column (de-activated clinics are denoted by "ZZZ").
+- To pull Active clinics only, select 'Yes' in "Is An Active Clinic?" column (de-activated clinics are denoted by "ZZZ").
 - To clear filters/columns, click on the "Eraser" icon in the upper right of the filter/column.
 - To reset ALL selections across ALL tabs, click the "Reset" button in the upper right hand of the bar.
 - To zoom into the screen, hover in the upper right hand corner of the screen until a set of icons appear.
-Click on the square "Focus Mode" icon.
+   - Click on the square "Focus Mode" icon.
 Click "Back to Report" to return to the previous view.

 [![image](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_focus_mode_data_tabs.gif?raw=true)](#DontLink)